 Public Reporting Burden

 We estimate the average time to complete this information collection varies from 20 minutes to 45 minutes including time for reviewing instructions, gathering the data needed, and completing and reviewing entries.
 The average time is 30 minutes.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: U.S. Office of Personnel Management, USAJOBS Program Office, 3206-0219, 1900 E Street, NW, Suite 2469, Washington, DC 20415-0001.
 The current OMB control number for the USAJOBS demographic information is 3046-0046 and it expires on 07/31/2023.
-The current OMB control number for the USAJOBS profile and resume information is 3206-0219 and it expires on 02/28/2021.
-OPM may not collect this information, and you are not required to respond, unless this number is displayed.
+The current OMB control number for the USAJOBS profile and resume information is 3206-0219 and it expires on 6/30/2024.
+The Office of Personnel Management may not collect this information, and you are not required to respond, unless this number is displayed.

 If You Send Us An Email Or A Forms Request

-If you choose to provide us with personal information as in an email to one of our Online email boxes, or by filling out a form with your personal information and submitting it to us through our web site, we use that information to respond to your message and to help us get you the information you have requested.
-We treat E-mails and forms request the same way we treat letters sent to OPM, but we do not collect personal information for any purpose other than to respond to you.
-We collect personally identifiable information (name, email address, Social Security number, or other unique identifier) only if specifically and knowingly provided by you.
+If you choose to provide us with personal information as in an email to one of our online email boxes, or by filling out a form with your personal information and submitting it to us through our website, we use that information to respond to your message and to help us get you the information you have requested.
+We treat emails and forms requests the same way we treat letters sent to the Office of Personnel Management, but we do not collect personal information for any purpose other than to respond to you.
+We collect personally identifiable information (name, email address, Social Security Number, or other unique identifier) only if specifically and knowingly provided by you.
 We only share the information you give us with another government agency if your inquiry relates to that agency, or as otherwise required by law.
 Moreover, we do not create individual profiles with the information you provide or give it to any private organizations.
 We do not collect information for commercial marketing.

 Links to Other Sites